emmma/ads-platform-tools/README.md

 LinkedIn brings the power of the world's largest professional network to your apps.
 To learn more about current Partnership Programs on the LinkedIn API platform, please see [https://developer.linkedin.com/partner-programs](https://developer.linkedin.com/partner-programs).

 ## Flask
-Sample Flask app that integrates with LinkedIn APIs
+Sample Flask app that integrates with LinkedIn APIs.
+This project is intended for demo purposes and app should not be used for production.

 ## Python
-Sample tools and utilities for LinkedIn Ads APIs
+Sample tools and utilities for LinkedIn Ads APIs.

 ## Comments
 This project is currently in active development.
 Please expect breaking changes in functionality pre-official release to API partners.